suresh-kandoth/DiagnosticsStore/README.md

 - When gathering data, do not perform joins or complex processing.
 Keep it simple to minimize resource usage.
 Transformations can happen when consuming data.
 - Store the information locally and then consolidate later in warehouse or lakes.
 - Leverage great techniques and capabilities available in the storage engine like page compression, partitioning and columnstore indexes for long term retention and archiving purposes to optimize space used for diagnostic purposes.
-- Use great data visualization tools like Power BI to analyze the captued information for trends and patterns.
+- Use great data visualization tools like Power BI to analyze the captured information for trends and patterns.